- Instructions for Form 1120-REIT - Introductory Material

 If the REIT overpaid its estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
 The overpayment must be at least 10% of the REIT's expected income tax liability and at least $500.

-For more information, including penalties, see the Line 25.
-Estimated Tax Penalty instructions.
+For more information, including penalties, see the instructions for Line 25, later.

 Interest is charged on taxes paid late even if an extension of time to file is granted.
 Interest is also charged on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, and substantial understatements of tax from the due date (including extensions) to the date of payment.
 The interest charge is figured at a rate determined under section 6621.